Monster (BigBang song)

 "Monster" is a song recorded by South Korean group Big Bang.
-It was released on June 3, 2012 by YG Entertainment as the only single from the repackaged version of their extended play Alive, Still Alive.
+It was released on June 3, 2012, by YG Entertainment as the only single from the repackaged version of their extended play Alive, Still Alive.
 The song was written by group members G-Dragon and T.O.P, and composed by the previous with Choi Pil-kang.
 "Monster" peaked atop South Korea's Gaon Digital Chart and reached the Top 10 on the Japan Hot 100.

 Background and promotion

 After the success of Alive, YG announced that the EP would be repackaged as a special edition studio album with additional songs and re-titled as Still Alive.
 The special edition and its single "Monster", were released June 3, 2012.
 Daily music video teasers were released from May 25 until the day before the song's release.

-The music video was shot in a blockbuster scale in a collaboration with Hyundai Card, with use of special effects that "took a month to perfect".
+The music video was shot in a blockbuster scale in collaboration with Hyundai Card, with the use of special effects that "took a month to perfect".
 BigBang and Hyundai Card started a project called "Re-Monster" to promote the music video, aimed to give opportunities for indie bands to reinterpret the song.
 The new redefined songs were uploaded onto Hyundai Music, where they were judged and the winning musicians would have a chance to release a digital single.

 A Japanese version of the song was included at the Japanese studio albums Alive and the greatest hits album The Best of Big Bang 2006-2014.
 This version was promoted in the TV show Music Japan, which was the only live performance of the single on television.

 Composition

 Composed by G-Dragon and written by the rapper with Choi Pil-kang, with additional rap parts penned by T.O.P, "Monster" was described as "a modern interpretation of the late 2000s sad, upbeat" BigBang songs, such as "Lies" and "Haru Haru."
 The instrumental was noted for clashing a "gentle melody against orchestral cacophonies" and for flipping "pensative verses" with an "aggressive chorus."
-The lyrics "depicts a denial of one's own nature."
+The lyrics "depicts a denial of one's nature."